Sarah-Bue/knit-space/README.md

 - The project incorporates a responsive design across different devices.
 - The project provides an intuitive structure and navigation.
-- The project has pleasant, coherent design to invite users to participate in the community.
+- The project has a pleasant, coherent design that invites users to participate in the community.
-- The project allows users to register and access their account.
+- The project allows users to register and access their accounts.
 - The project provides exclusive content to registered users.
-- The project incorporates full *CRUD* functionality for the user to interact with the content.
+- The project incorporates full *CRUD* functionality so the user can interact with the content.

 ### User Stories